-- EC: Boys in EC4 are expected to wear kippot daily.
-EC3 boys wear kippot for prayers and Shabbat.
+- EC: Boys in EC3 and EC4 are encouraged to wear kippot daily.
 All kippot should be labeled.
-Kippot are stored individually when not being worn. - K-8th Grade: All boys in grades K through 8 wear kippot during school hours.
+Kippot are stored individually when not being worn. - K-8th Grade: All boys in grades K through 8 wear kippot or caps during school hours.
 The school does not provide kippot; however, a limited number are available in the school office.
 On field trips, we ask that either kippot or hats be worn.